I’m the writer and director of The Weight of Air. This project has been on my heart for over five-years, and now feels more pertinent than ever.

 Amy Sturdivant, has been a stunt performer for over 12 years in the film, television, and video game industry on some of the largest productions shot within that timeframe - most notably within the Marvel, Star Wars, Star Trek, Zack Snyder, and Call of Duty franchises, amongst several others.

-Links to Previously Directed Short films
+Previously Directed Short films

-Over the duration of her career, Amy Sturdivant pursued Filmmaking and Action Directing through passion projects of her own, resourcing from the talent and generosity of the stunt community and giving back in the same way.
+Over the duration of her career, Amy Sturdivant pursued Filmmaking and Action Directing through passion projects of her own - resourcing from the talent and generosity of the stunt community and giving back in the same way.
 Within many of the shorts that she wrote, developed, and created, she has sought to convey powerful and relatable concepts that can be interpreted by her audience in a way that is personal to them.
 The Weight of Air comes from an overflow of the heart and an internal disturbance of the soul; and, it is her hope that this message resonates even deeper with her audience than ever before.